Hyaluronic Acid Injection

 The clinician performing your injection will perform an ultrasound scan to assess the area and identify where to inject the Hyaluronic acid.
 Your treating clinician will explain the procedure in more detail on the day based upon the ultrasound examination findings.
 Most Hyaluronic acid injections are surprisingly quick and comfortable to perform.

-You should usually allow a week or two for the effect of the Hyaluronic acid to begin.
+You should usually allow 2-3 weeks for the effect of the Hyaluronic acid to begin.
+If you have it around a tendon for a condition such as tenosynovitis however, the results can be almost immediate.
 Research shows that between 5-13 weeks post-injection is when the maximum benefits are achieved.
 We recommend that you should avoid strenuous exercise of that area for 2-3 days afterwards due to the possibility of some post-injection discomfort.
-When having an injection around a tendon, we may advise you to avoid heavy impact and loading activities for a few days due to potential discomfort following the injection.

 Will I need further injections?